 Program fees vary widely from one program to another.
 Each program page lists costs, such as the study abroad fee, estimated costs for transportation, housing, food and personal expenses.

 For some programs, such as Prague, Crete, and Montpellier, the program fee is paid in full (in installments) prior to the start of the program.
 However, for most programs, the full study abroad fee is posted to the students' Drexel accounts several weeks prior to the beginning of their study abroad term.
-If the student has established a HES monthly payment plan for tuition, their plan can be adjusted to include the study abroad fee.
-If you would like to either adjust the HES plan or establish a new HES plan, please contact the Bursar’s Office for more information.
+Please contact Drexel Central for more information about Drexel accounts and billing.
 Otherwise, the study abroad program fee is normally due within 30 days of the posting date.

 Generally speaking, your son/daughter will not need to open up a bank account overseas, as most international banks accept US ATM cards.
 You should check with your local bank to determine what the withdrawal and finance fees will be for international purchases and ATM withdrawals.
 It is also generally not advisable to bring cash or travelers checks overseas lest they are lost and because they return the lowest currency exchange rates.
 We do advise that your son/daughter bring a credit card in case of emergencies, but please make sure to keep a copy of it at home in case it is lost or stolen.
 In some countries less traveled by US residents, travelers checks may be advisable; if you think this may apply to your son/daughter, check with the appropriate embassy or consulate.